 While both the premium orchestra and the front rows of dress circle are considered the best in the theatre, most wouldn’t exactly call them value for money.
 That honor goes to the middle orchestra and middle dress circle seats.

 Any seat in the rows F to M of the orchestra section offers a decent view and is easy on the pocket.
 For dress circle, rows E to H are suitable picks for the budget conscious.

 The Orchestra section has a total of 474 seats that are divided into two sections.

-The first half of the orchestra has a total of 196 seats spread across 10 rows, from row A to row K (there is no row I owing to confusion with the number 1).
-The seats are numbered from 101 to 125, moving from left to right.
-This section is not only closest to the stage, but it also offers a uniquely immersive experience and is destined to be the best seats in the house.
+The first half of the orchestra has a total of 196 seats spread across 10 rows, from row A to row K. This section is not only closest to the stage, but it also offers a uniquely immersive experience and is destined to be the best seats in the house.

-The Dress Circle is the first elevated section of the Hudson Theater.
+The Dress Circle (or mezzanine) is the first elevated section of the Hudson Theatre.
 Spread over 10 rows, from row A to row J, the dress circle has a seating capacity of 254 seats.
 The Dress Circle is further divided into three longitudinal sections - center, left and right dress circle.

 Left Dress Circle